Supported Services

 - Provisioning primary and archival storage for college-owned HPC

-- Provisioning HPCCF-owned primary and archival storage per HPCCF published rates
+- Provisioning HPC@UCD-owned primary and archival storage per HPC@UCD published rates

 Onboarding Consultation

-- HPCCF is able to consult with principal investigators and researchers to determine high-performance computing needs and assists with onboarding.
+- HPC@UCD is able to consult with principal investigators and researchers to determine high-performance computing needs and assists with onboarding.

 Software Installation

-- The HPCCF maintains a central repository of software modules for use across the systems that HPCCF supports.
+- The HPC@UCD maintains a central repository of software modules for use across the systems that HPC@UCD supports.
 These include, but are not limited to software programming languages such as R and Python, software libraries, and scientific use programs.
-The HPCCF will install software upon request.
-Please see Software Installation Policy
+The HPC@UCD can install or update some software.
+Please see our Software Installation Policy

-- HPCCF maintains compliance with UC Davis ISO and UCOP IS-3 mandates.
+- The HPC@UCD maintains compliance with UC Davis ISO and UCOP IS-3 mandates.

 - Common software install parameters and dependent modules

-- HPCCF maintains Globus endpoints for all supported high-performance clusters.
+- HPC@UCD maintains Globus endpoints for all supported high-performance clusters.

 System tuning for compute, MPI, GPU, network, storage, and the Slurm job scheduler.